HynekPetrak/log4shell-finder/README.md

 into [uber jars](https://mergebase.com/blog/software-composition-analysis-sca-vs-java-uber-jars/), shaded jars, and even exploded jar files just sitting uncompressed on the file-system (aka *.class).

+It can also handle shaded class files - extensions .esclazz (elastic) and .classdata (Azure).

 ## Changelog

 ### Version 1.6-20211221